Algonquin Park Canoe and Camping Trip, Summer 2021

 - Fully immerse in nature!

 - Make new friends and connections.
-This program is open to all Ontario high school students (ages 16-18 years old)
+This program is open to all Ontario high school students (ages 14-18 years old).
+Multiple expeditions will be organized according to participant ages.

 What Is Included